-The first thing you need to know about Alcazar Tapas Bar is they won Santa Barbara’s first-ever “Official Drink of Santa Barbara” competition in 2017 with their Ginspiration Point cocktail.
-That’s a testament to the talent and passion of their team, which includes their sister bar, Milk & Honey.
+The winner of Santa Barbara’s first-ever “Official Drink of Santa Barbara” competition back in 2017, Alcazar Tapas Bar on the Mesa has long been respected for the talent, passion, and creativity that goes into their craft thanks to chef and cocktail curator, Alvaro Rojas.
+That same ethos and quality standard drives its sister restaurant, Milk & Honey, located in downtown Santa Barbara, right off State Street.
 Photogenic drinks using local bounty and artisan spirits are the name of the game at each establishment.
-Talk to your bartender to get the story behind your drink of choice—your captions will be better for it!
-Beyond the glass, expect dark, candle-lit interiors and a romantic, down-to-earth atmosphere.
-(Photo Credit: Instagram @alcazartapas)
+We recommend talking to your bartender to get the story behind your drink of choice.
+Beyond the glass, expect dark, candle-lit interiors and a romantic, down-to-earth atmosphere extending to the parklet patios.

-Occupying a prime corner location on Carrillo and Chapala Streets, Finch & Fork is a destination restaurant in the colorful Canary Hotel.
-Most definitely not just for hotel guests, you’ll find locals and visitors alike noshing and drinking on the farm fresh fare in the lively lobby level setting.
+Occupying a prime corner location on Carrillo and Chapala Streets downtown, Finch & Fork is a destination restaurant in the colorful Kimpton Canary Hotel.
+Most definitely not just for hotel guests, you’ll find locals and visitors alike noshing and drinking on the farm fresh fare in the open lobby level setting.
 The robust bar book is a hefty read so if you’re open to trying something new, ask the bartender to craft something just for you.
-When it comes to where to stage your cocktail photo shoot, you can grab one of the dark wood tables in the dining room or utilize the large wrap around bar.
-(Photo Credit: @finchandfork)
+And if you’re a hotel guest, you’ll definitely want to take advantage of the exclusive rooftop bar open Friday, Saturday, and Sunday evenings, which comes with the added benefit of one of the dreamiest sunset views in all of Santa Barbara.

-The eclectic, effervescent character of The Imperial is one of the many charms that bring insiders to this Old Town Goleta hideaway.
+This Old Town Goleta hideaway is beloved for its eclectic, effervescent character.
 You’ll know you’re in the right spot when you see the original “Ba’k Do’r” sign.
-Upon entering the dimly lit drinkers’ den decked out with vintage treasures, you’ll have your choice of sitting at the bar, in one of the lounge-y nooks or on the killer back patio.
-The Imperial’s cult-like following is as much a credit to the award-winning classic cocktails as the visually rich environment and the welcoming bartenders.
+Upon entering the dimly lit drinkers’ den decked out with vintage treasures, you’ll have your choice of sitting at the bar, in one of the lounge-y nooks, or on the killer back patio.
+The cult-like following The Imperial has earned is as much a credit to the award-winning classic cocktails as the visually rich environment and the welcoming bartenders.
 Even the soundtrack embraces the best of all eras, from jazz throwbacks to cool contemporary artists.
-(Photo Credit: Instagram @thesweetestgirl143)